lhauck2003/Fantasy-NWSL/README.md

 - a default team
 - ability to sub in/out players in My Team page (does not save yet)
 - ability to transfer in/out players in Transfers page (does not save yet)
+- ability to view players and sort by stat in Players Page

 Planned Functionality
 - save team